shashihacks/insider1_sol/mqtt/task4.md

 ## Exercise 4: Improving the Security of MQTT once again

-We aim to solve Confidentiality and Integrity and also propose a solution on key distribution.
+We aim to solve `Confidentiality` by encrypting the message using `AES-128` and `Integrity` with digital signature.
 __Setting up the environment__

 - We used `HBMQTT` an open-source python implemention of `MQTT`.